 A Trust Can Protect Your Assets And Preserve The Inheritance

-Property which is held in your name, whether it be real estate, bank accounts, stocks, etc. is generally subject to probate after your death.
+Property that is held in your name, whether it be real estate, bank accounts, stocks, etc., is generally subject to probate after your death.
 Creating a living trust and transferring your assets to your trust can be a good way to avoid the cost and time delays of the Oregon probate process.
-Our attorney are well-versed in the creation of living trusts which are tailored to your particular needs.
+Our attorney is well versed in the creation of living trusts that are tailored to your particular needs.

 The Different Types Of Trusts